Email campaign reports help to understand how contacts interact with your content.

 Here's what happens when you send an email campaign:

-Total number of emails sent excluding contacts who weren't eligible to be sent emails due to consent revoked, invalid email or too many bounces.
+Total number of emails that was actually sent - contacts who weren't eligible to be sent emails (skipped contacts) due to consent revoked, invalid email or too many bounces are excluded.

 Number of unique contacts who opened the message.

-Multiple opens by the same contact are counted as one.
-For example: if a contact opens the message on their mobile phone, desktop at work and at home it's still counted as a single open.
+Multiple opens by the same contact are counted only once.
+For example if a contact opens the message on their mobile phone, at work and at home it's still counted as a single open.

 Opens and clicks are not tracked in test messages.

-- Envoke Spam Reported: A result of a user reporting the message as spam/abuse on the Envoke Consent and Subscription Preferences page.
+Envoke Spam Reported: A result of a user reporting the message as spam/abuse on the Email Preferences page.

-- External Spam Reported: A result of a user clicking the "Report Spam" button inside their email client.
+External Spam Reported: A result of a user clicking the "Report Spam" button inside their email program.